p167345-zhangqian/STQD6324_Final_report-P167345-/README.md

 `figures/` contains the final visualizations created from Apache Zeppelin.

 `hive_scripts/` contains the HiveQL scripts used for database creation, data cleaning, and business analysis.

+`report/` contains the final report in Word and PDF format.

 `screenshots/` contains supporting screenshots from Hive data loading, data cleaning checks, cleaned table creation, and business analysis queries.